 I’m not saying that AI will replace content marketers’ jobs anytime in the future: I realize that AI and Machine Learning can never fully replace human creativity in the content creation and customer experience processes—after all, that’s the secret sauce of good content marketing.
 But the three E’s —Enrichment, Execution, and Experience— of optimizing AI in content can help organizations take their creative content ideas and deliver them faster and at scale.

-If you’re interested in learning more about how organizations can utilize intelligence technologies in content and other marketing activities, visit Aprimo at booth 546 at Content Marketing World, or register for our upcoming webinar, “Optimizing AI for Marketing: What’s the future and what’s just hype.”
+If you’re interested in learning more about how organizations can utilize intelligence technologies in content and other marketing activities, watch our on demand webinar, “Optimizing AI for Marketing: What’s the future and what’s just hype.”